 - Provide oral instruction for students with reading disabilities.
 Present activities and reading materials in an oral format so the assessment is not unduly influenced by lack of reading ability. - Provide learning disabled students with frequent progress checks.
 Let them know how well they are progressing toward an individual or group task. - Give immediate feedback to learning disabled students.
-They need to see quickly the relationship between what was taught and what was learned.

-- Make activities concise and short. ٠ whenever possible.
-Long, drawnout projects are particularly frustrating for a learning disabled child - Learnerswithlearningdisabilities have difficulty learning abstract terms and concepts.
-Whenever possible, provide them with concrete objects and eventsitems they can touch, hear, smell, etc. You can also present real pictures for example, pictures of buildings that they see in the neighbourhood as opposed to the pictures in the book which they may not relate to. - Learning disabled students instructions or offer information in both written and formats.
-Again, it is vitally necessary that learning disabled sensory modalities as possible.
-Encourage learning group activities whenever possible.
+They need to see quickly the relationship between what was taught and what was learned. - Make activities concise and short, whenever possible.
+Long, drawn- out projects are particularly frustrating for a learning disabled child. - Learners with learning disabilities have difficulty learning abstract terms and concepts.
+Whenever possible, provide them with concrete objects and events- items they can touch, hear, smell, etc. You can also present real pictures for example, pictures of buildings that they see in the neighborhood as opposed to the pictures in the book which they may not relate to. - Learning disabled student need and should get lots of specific praise.
+Instead of just saying, "You did well," or "I like your work," be sure you provide specific praising comments that link the activity directly with the recognition; for example, "I like your drawing of the school.
+It has very beautiful colors." - When necessary, plan to repeat instructions or offer information in both written and verbal formats.
+Again, it is vitally necessary that learning disabled children utilize as many of their sensory modalities as possible. - Encourage group learning activities whenever possible.
 Each group should be made up of learners with different abilities.